-In order to configure GitLab integration for your team, contact HackerOne with the following information:
+In order to configure the GitLab integration for your team, contact HackerOne with the following information:

 - Are you using gitlab.com or GitLab Community/Enterprise Edition?